InanisV/DASH-streaming-setup/README.md

-# DASH-streaming-setup
+# DASH/HLS-streaming-setup
-Setup used for the video streaming experiments in the MMSys'20 Paper "Comparing Fixed and Variable Segment Durations for Adaptive Video Streaming – A Holistic Analysis".
+This is forked from the setup used for the video streaming experiments in the MMSys'20 Paper "Comparing Fixed and Variable Segment Durations for Adaptive Video Streaming – A Holistic Analysis".
 ## Overview
 The setup consists of three virtual machines.
    * The __server__, which hosts the video content